-A. Understanding main points.
-Mark these statements T (true) or F (false) according to the information in the text above.
-Find the part of the text that gives the correct information.

-- 1. Barclays' profits were higher than those of Lloyds TSB. - 2.
+- A. Decide whether these statements are True (T) or False (F) according to the information in the text above.
+Find the part of the text that gives the correct information. - 1.
+Barclays' profits were higher than those of Lloyds TSB. - 2.
 Banks in the UK can make more profit by charging higher interest on loans. - 3.
 The provision for bad debts for the main UK banks was much higher in 1992. - 4.
 The banks do not employ as many clerks as they did in the 1980s. - 5.
 Customers prefer to deal with machines rather than talk to bank staff. - 6.
 British banks are the most advanced in the world. - 7.
 British banks face a lot of competition from other institutions offering financial services. - 8.
 The British don't complain very much about the service they receive from their banks.

-B. Information search.
-Look quickly at the text and find the answers to these questions.
+B. Look at the text and find the answers to these questions.

 - 1. Which of the following reasons are given in the text to explain the British banks' profitability?

 - a) trading in bond markets;

 - b) reduction in the number of branches;

 - c) effective management;

 - d) reduction in the level of bad debts;

 - e) interest from loans to overseas customers;

 - f) large-scale processing of transactions;

 - g) competitive interest rates attracting more customers;

 - h) British customers preferring to stay with the same bank;

 - i) the strength of the economy.

 - 2. Which of the following examples of improved banking technology are mentioned either directly or indirectly in the text?

 - a) ATMs;

 - b) smart cards;

 - c) credit cards;

 - d) telephone banking;

 - e) electronic banking.